jumpyoshim/django-polls/README.md

 $ docker-compose up
 ```

-Your app should now be running on http://0.0.0.0:8000/polls/
+Your app should now be running on http://0.0.0.0:8000/

 Deploying to Heroku
 ---
 1. Create [New tag](https://gitlab.com/jumpyoshim/django-polls/tags/new)
    - Tag naming rules conform to [Semantic Versioning](https://semver.org/)

-1. Execute deploy job with the tag you created
+1. Run pipeline with the tag you created

 Coverage Report
 ---